dabit3/aws-amplify-workshop-web/README.md

 # Building Web Applications with AWS Amplify

-In this tutorial we'll look at how to build web applications with React & AWS Amplify.
+In this workshop we'll learn how to build cloud-enabled web applications with React & AWS Amplify.

+### Topics we'll be covering:

+- Authentication
+- Analytics
+- GraphQL with AWS AppSync
+- Lambda Functions

 ## Getting Started